-Covid-Related Travel Update Jan 2024 – Peru is now open to international travelers.
-And as per Supreme Decree 130-2022-PCM in Peru’s official gazette El Peruano, Covid entry requirements and all other regulations and restrictions were lifted from November 2022.
+Covid-Related Travel Update Jan 2025/2026 – Peru is now open to international travelers.
+And as per Supreme Decree 130-2022-PCM in Peru’s official gazette, El Peruano, Covid entry requirements and all other regulations and restrictions were lifted from November 2022.
 You can also look at the official website of the Peru government for more information.
 My Peru travel visa guide for Indians is a recommended read.

 Traveling in Puno and Lago Titicaca, Peru

 When she said most travelers skip Lake Titicaca in Peru, I was thrilled.
-Though I visit both offbeat and touristy places, Peru has some of the coolest and remotest places to see.
+Although I visit both offbeat and touristy places, Peru has some of the coolest and most remote places to see.
 I wanted to explore all of them.
-And what could be more remote and chilly than Lago Titicaca?
+And what could be more remote and chilly than El Lago Titicaca?
 A little intimidated by the idea of being in the big city of Cusco or crowding up to see Machu Picchu, I reserved a bus ticket to Puno.

 - Where are Puno and Lago Titicaca?